paygaphack/general-info/CODE_OF_CONDUCT.md

 **Reporting**

-If you are being harassed, notice that someone else is being harassed, or experience or witness any violation of this code of conduct, please contact THESE ORGANISERS immediately.
+If you are being harassed, notice that someone else is being harassed, or experience or witness any violation of this code of conduct, please contact the organisers immediately.
 You may ask a volunteer to find them for you.
-You can also email us at karadelamarck@gmail.com & stephanie@ellpha.com.
+You can also email us at genderpaygaphack2018@gmail.com.

 Thanks to EPIC, Geek Feminism, O’Reilly Media, and Ubuntu, whose Codes of Conduct informed ours.